-A sequence parameter set RBSP includes parameters that can be referred to by one or more picture parameter set RBSPs or one or more SEI NAL units containing a buffering period SEI message.
+A sequence parameter set RBSP includes parameters that can be referred to by the coded slice NAL units of one or more coded pictures indirectly through one or more group parameter sets referred to by the coded slice NAL units, or can be referred to by one or more SEI NAL units containing a buffering period SEI message.
 Each sequence parameter set RBSP is initially considered not active at the start of the operation of the decoding process.
 At most one sequence parameter set RBSP is considered active at any given moment during the operation of the decoding process, and the activation of any particular sequence parameter set RBSP results in the deactivation of the previously-active sequence parameter set RBSP (if any).

-When a sequence parameter set RBSP (with a particular value of seq_parameter_set_id) is not already active and it is referred to by activation of a picture parameter set RBSP (using that value of seq_parameter_set_id) or is referred to by an SEI NAL unit containing a buffering period SEI message (using that value of seq_parameter_set_id), it is activated.
+When a sequence parameter set RBSP (with a particular value of seq_parameter_set_id) is not already active and it is referred to by a coded slice NAL unit indirectly through a group parameter set referred to by the coded slice NAL unit (using that value of seq_parameter_set_id) or is referred to by an SEI NAL unit containing a buffering period SEI message (using that value of seq_parameter_set_id), it is activated.
 This sequence parameter set RBSP is called the active sequence parameter set RBSP until it is deactivated by the activation of another sequence parameter set RBSP.
 A sequence parameter set RBSP, with that particular value of seq_parameter_set_id and contained within an access unit with temporal_id equal to 0, shall be available to the decoding process prior to its activation.
 An activated sequence parameter set RBSP shall remain active for the entire coded video sequence.

 NOTE 2 – Because an IDR access unit begins a new coded video sequence and an activated sequence parameter set RBSP must remain active for the entire coded video sequence, a sequence parameter set RBSP can only be activated by a buffering period SEI message when the buffering period SEI message is part of an IDR access unit.